Griffon26/taserver/README.md

 2. Get the code for [this project](https://github.com/Griffon26/taserver) from github

 3. Run the `download_compatible_controller.py` script to download the latest compatible version of `TAMods-Server.dll`.
-TAMods-Server is responsible for all game-related settings.
+TAMods-Server is responsible for all game-related settings, including server description, message of the day and password.
    Consult the [TAMods-Server documentation](https://www.tamods.org/docs/doc_srv_api_overview.html) on how to change any of these.